ClusterHQ/flocker/docs/using/installing/index.rst

       "backend": "zfs"
       "pool": "flocker"

+..
+This section could stand to be improved.
+   Some of the suggested steps are not straightforward.
+   FLOC-2092

-The pool name must match a ZFS storage pool that has been created on all of the Flocker agent nodes.
+The pool name must match a ZFS storage pool that you have created on all of the Flocker agent nodes.
+This requires first installing :ref:`ZFS on Linux<http://zfsonlinux.org/>`.
+You must also set up SSH keys at ``/etc/flocker/id_rsa_flocker`` which will allow each Flocker dataset agent node to authenticate to all other Flocker dataset agent nodes as root.

 .. _loopback-dataset-backend: